??

 • Select External Dynamic Lists > Malware Patrol – Malicious Domains from the dropdown list

-• Repeat this process to add Malware Patrol – DOH Servers and/or Malware Patrol – Scam Domains
+• Repeat this process to add Malware Patrol – DOH Servers, if applicable

 • Action on DNS Queries: Apply either Block or Sinkhole to the newly added feed(s), per your organization’s needs